Baton Rouge Kingfish: Kingfish in the NHL

 Former Kingfish that went on to play in the NHL include forwards Alex Burrows, Raitis Ivanāns and Reed Low, defensemen Shane Hnidy and David Van Drunen, and goaltenders Johan Hedberg, and Travis Scott.

 Kingfish players that had previously played in the NHL include forward Cam Brown and goaltenders Mike Lenarduzzi, Christian Soucy, Jordan Willis.
 Pierre McGuire, who had previously coached the NHL's Hartford Whalers in 1993–94, joined the Kingfish in their inaugural season of 1996–97 as their head coach.
-Anders Sörensen, current interim head coach of the NHL's Chicago Blackhawks played for the Kingfish in the 1999–2000 season.
+Anders Sörensen, current assistant coach of the NHL's Chicago Blackhawks played for the Kingfish in the 1999–2000 season.

+Legacy

+In 2026, a new Federal Prospects Hockey League franchise in Baton Rouge adopted the Kingfish name, citing the earlier club as one of its inspirations.
+The new Kingfish are scheduled to begin play in the 2026–27 season at the same arena, now known as the Raising Cane's River Center Arena.